Honda Element years to avoid — most common problems

 It causes a slipped joint, as well as the two U-joints at the back and it all resulted in excessive driving vibrations and shaking.
 There’s also the problem of bad CV joints for this model, and while it’s not the same as a driveshaft issue, it also triggers some vibrations and shaking noises, especially during acceleration.

-Which Honda Element years to avoid?
+Worst Honda Element years to avoid

-First-generation Honda Element (2003-2004 and 2007-2008 model years)
+First-generation Honda Element (2003-2006 model years)

 According to the reports of Honda Element drivers provided to the National Highway Traffic Safety Administration (NHTSA), the model year with the most complaints was the 2003 Honda Element.
 It has numerous reports of the ignition switch malfunctioning, as well as airbag system issues that affected driving safety.

-That model year also had a few struggles with the 4-speed automatic transmission which later got replaced with a more reliable 5-speed automatic.
+That model year also had a few problems with the 4-speed automatic transmission which later got replaced with a more reliable 5-speed automatic.
 On top of it, some drivers have reported electrical issues and wiring problems, so the best choice is to leave this model out of your consideration.

 Things got a bit better for the 2004 production year, although the car still had some prominent issues.
 The problems were more or less the same, with airbag system recalls and a few electrical issues, but much fewer reported engine and transmission faults.